Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | Once per round per conjuration, if it damages a target in melee, roll a number of dice equal to its Conjury slot cost.
 With 1 success, the conjuration receives 1 Anima as normal from the attack; if its Anima is full, you receive it instead, as long as the conjuration is within Sense range.

     | **Undying Spectres**
-    | Any time one of your conjurations in Sense range would perish at 0 Vitality or Anima, you may immediately spend 1 Anima yourself to resurrect it with 1 Vitality and 1 Anima.
+    | Any time one of your conjurations in Sense range would perish at 0 Vitality or Anima, you may immediately spend 1 Anima yourself to restore it with 1 Vitality and 1 Anima.

     | *You gain 1 Conjury slot, and learn how to conjure an additional creature up to 2 slots in cost.*